smikitky/node-multi-integer-range/README.md

 ## Use in Browsers

-This library should be Browserify-friendly.
+This library has no external dependencies, and should be Browserify-friendly.

 ## Development